naomyramirezm/cineplusnao/README.md

 Description of my “Naomy CinePlus”

-Start
+Login

-This is the very first window I designed for my system.
-I made it simple but visually appealing, with a clean black background and the cinema logo at the top.
+This is the very first window I designed for my system. with a clean black background and the cinema logo at the top.

-I added two fields: username and password, along with two buttons:
+I added two fields:
+username and password,

+along with two buttons:
 Exit, to close the application
 Enter, to validate the login

-To make it feel more welcoming, I placed the text Welcome! | CinePlus at the top.
+I placed the text " Welcome  a CinePlus " at the top.
-The cinema image helps give the system its identity right from the beginning.

 Ticket Booth Window